Azure/Service-Fabric-Troubleshooting-Guides/Security/ACL_Application_Cert_from_ApplicationManifest.md

 *This example shows how to setup the Principle and set the ACL using SecurityAccessPolicies, from the ApplicationManifest.xml.
 Two different certs are updated, an EndpointCertificate and a simple SecretsCertificate.*

-*See more about this at https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-application-secret-management *
+*See more about this at* https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-application-secret-management

-# Certificate-Configurations
-# Private-Key-Permissions

 ---
+'''xml
 <ApplicationManifest>
  …
  …